How do you get a reliable internet connection when you live in an RV?

 Have you ever noticed that jaunty little antenna on the roof of our motorhome?

-Many RVers are retired or on vacation and they’re looking to get disconnected for whatever period of time they can manage.
-So, they take off for the woods … or the other side of the mountain … or down by the river – places you’d go to get away and relax.
+Many RVers are retired or on vacation.
+They’re looking to get disconnected for whatever period of time they can manage.
+So, they head off into the woods.
+Or the other side of the mountain.
+Or down by the river – places you’d go to get away and relax.
 They also tend to have iffy cell coverage.

-Since that’s where the RV parks are, that’s were we go, too … but when it comes to cellular Internet, signal strength equals speed, so we’ve done what we can to give ours a boost.
+Since that’s where the RV parks are located, that’s were we go, too.
+But with cellular Internet, signal strength equals speed.
+So we’ve done what we can to give ours a boost.

-In the photo above, you’ll notice that our Verizon jetpack (which is about the size of 20 stacked credit cards) is sitting in a little cradle.
+In the photo above, you’ll notice that our Verizon jetpack is sitting in a cradle.
 That’s a Wilson Sleek 4G signal booster that we bought from PowerfulSignal.com for $149.
 When you stick the jetpack in there, you can actually see the signal strength indicator pop up a bar or two.
-It came with a little magnetic antenna, but attaching it didn’t add much signal strength, so we went for the big boy …
+It came with a small antenna, but it didn’t add much signal strength.
+So we went for the big boy …

 The Wilson RV Trucker Antenna is also available from PowerfulSignal.com, and costs $49.
 It picks up the cellular signal, amplifies it, and passes it down a cable to the power booster cradle.
-The cradle then amplifies the signal again and when the jetpack device picks it up, it has a much stronger (and therefore, faster) connection.
+The cradle then amplifies the signal again, giving the jetpack a much stronger connection.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.